mkosir/demozap/README.md

 To use CLI in your project:

-- default export react component that you wish to create demo of
+- default export react components that you wish to create demos of
 - name component file as **`[filename].demotab.[ext]`**
 - run **`$ npx demotab generate`**